netxms/netxms-doc/admin/data-collection.rst

 -------------

 It can be configured:
-  - globally - set configuration parameter :guilabel:`DefaultAgentCacheMode` to
+  - globally - set configuration parameter :guilabel:`Agent.DefaultCacheMode` to
     :guilabel:`on` or :guilabel:`off`.
   - on node level - :guilabel:`Agent cache mode` can be changed to :guilabel:`on`, :guilabel:`off` or :guilabel:`default` (use global settings)